Leica Geovid 10×42

 Geovid HD-B 10×42 3000

+Leica Geovids 10×42 have been around for years.
 What could possibly be better than a pair of Leica binoculars?
-Pretty simple, Leica binocular rangefinder – That is exactly what the Geovid HD-B 3000 is – a pair of binoculars with integrated rangefinder, weather meter and ballistics calculator capable of returning a firing solution at the click of a button.
-Why do we care about all this?
-Let’s find out.
+Pretty simple, Leica binocular rangefinder – That is exactly what the Geovid HD-B 3000 is – a pair of binoculars with integrated rangefinder, weather meter and ballistics calculator capable of returning a firing solution at the click of a button out to 3000yards.
+Although this model has been discontinued, you may still be able to buy one off on the second hand market if you get a good deal on one.
+Opticsplanet have the 3200 model discounted at the moment.

 Above: Leica Geovid HD-B 10×42 3000 with Kestrel 4500 elite ballistics and a 300Norma mag. round for comparison

-Stalking with Leica binocular rangefinders and Swarovski ATS 65 Spotter in the French Pyrenees.
+Stalking with Leica Geovid rangefinders and Swarovski ATS 65 Spotter in the French Pyrenees.

 Leica needs very little introduction, the brand is synonymous with outstanding German quality optics and highest-grade lenses which are highly valued by users from various walks of life, from bird watchers to hunters, civilian competitive shooters to military.
 Everyone wants to acquire the best view of his intended subject.
 If you can’t see it you can’t hit it.
 I would add, “and if you can’t range it, you can’t hit it”.
 This is where Leica Geovid HD-B 3000 10×42 comes in.